FORWRDFORWRDHQ

 MLP's trade frequency is reshaping performance patterns in ways traditional sports psychology can't explain.
 Teams that maintain roster stability through multiple trade windows consistently outperform those constantly churning personnel — not because of talent disparity, but because of psychological cohesion.

-California's methodical approach illustrates this perfectly.
+CALIFORNIA's methodical approach illustrates this perfectly.
 Their acquisition of Sahra Dennehy wasn't about immediate impact — it was about building a young core (Dennehy, Kiora Kunimoto, Emma Nelson) designed to weather multiple trade cycles together.

 What Everyone's Getting Wrong